breakanalysis/asciiban/README.md

 and giving values and expressions according to a simple syntax.

 ## Filters
-- Id: -i, --id id
+- Id: -i, --ids ids (comma separated, any will match)
-- Status: -s, --status comma separated (prefixes of) statuses.
+- Status: -s, --status comma separated (prefixes of) statuses, any will match.
 The filter can be negated by adding ~: before.
 - Creation date: -c, --created \[><=\]\(\[0-9\]\[YMdwhms\]\)+ or \[><=\]YEAR-MONTH-DAY
 - Tags: -T, --tags comma separated tag.
 The filter can be negated by adding ~: before.
 - Parent: -p, -parent id